Get treatment from doctors who are also team physicians

 Best of all, it doesn't take weeks to make an appointment to see the same doctors who treat professional and Olympic athletes.
-For acute injuries, we usually can see you within 48 hours, and for all other problems, typically within a week.
+For all sports-related problems, we see most patients within a week.

 To learn about sports injuries and other topics related to sports medicine, visit:

 StopSportsInjuries.org, a national campaign to prevent youth sports injuries and keep kids in the game for life!